 IF FUTURE FOREST productivity is to be conserved, doesn't it seem reasonable that heavy logging equipment should be seasonally off-limits from soils that are known to be vulnerable to compaction damage?
 Admittedly, if logging activity was seasonally restricted, logging contractors and their employees would be impacted economically.
 But which option is more responsible for a culturally advanced society: a) persisting with short-term opportunistic forest practices that fail to look out for long-term negative consequences, or b) enlightened restraint of logging practices that harm the natural resource?
 Some part of the responsibility for improper logging practices rests with landowners.
 However, so long as landowners are uninformed and are gullibly influenced by aggressive loggers, some other authority needs to step in to educate and to protect the natural resource from abuse.
 My petition (Section II, above) provided such benefits and protections.

-challenged to face up to its state-wide responsibilties for protecting
+challenged to face up to its state-wide responsibilities for

-natural resources, the Washington State's Forest Practices Board
+protecting natural resources, the Washington State's Forest Practices

-decided not to design regulations that protect vulnerable forest
+Board decided not to design regulations that protect vulnerable

-soils (see Section I, above).
-This setback at a higher level
+forest soils (see Section I, above).
+This setback at a higher

-of government need not dissuade San Juan County from acting on
+level of government need not dissuade San Juan County from acting

-its own.
-As a community and a government, San Juan County should
+on its own.
+As a community and a government, San Juan County

-be able to find a way to regulate harmful logging practices within
+should be able to find a way to regulate harmful logging practices

 REFERENCES AND ACKNOWLEDGMENT